📊 Node-exporter + Prometheus + Grafana

 sudo nano /etc/prometheus/prometheus.yml

-Here’s an example configuration for a job named celestia-consensus
+Here’s an example configuration for a job named `celestia-consensus` that monitors the target at `localhost:26660`.

 - targets: ['localhost:26660']